Duration of Study Programme

 Most of our students bring their own laptops, but this is not essential since you can use the school’s facilities.
 Our Learning Portal Moodle allows you to access electronic learning resources, as well as electronic discussions with lecturers and other students.

-With online study, you use the Internet for learning: to access course information, to communicate with others, and to transmit completed assignments for marking.
-We take advantage of online technologies to provide faster and more effective communication and to deliver much richer learning materials than is normally possible with other forms of distance learning.
+You will use the Internet for learning: to access course information, to communicate with others, and to transmit completed assignments for marking.
+We take advantage of technologies to provide faster and more effective communication and to deliver much richer learning materials than is normally possible with other forms of learning.

 Method of Assessment

 The purpose of assessment is to ensure that effective learning has taken place of the content of each unit.
 Evidence of this learning, or the application of the learning, is required for each unit.
 The assessment of the evidence relates directly to the assessment criteria for each unit.
 The grading of BTEC Higher National qualifications is at the unit and the qualification level.